d4rk-lucif3r/Home-Automation/README.md

 # Home Automation

 - Micro-Controller Based Home Automation for Smart Homes
+## To-Do List
+- ~~Initial Build By 20-June-2020~~
+  - Added Build_v1 on 17 June

+- ~~Basic App Interface by 24-Jun-2020~~
+  - Added Build_v3 on 24 june

+- UI enhancement by 30-Jun-2020
+- Future Build will contain Scheduling task which will send turn on/off command to arduino on a Particular time selected by user.
 ## Working
 - This app utilizes 2 Activities.
 One is for Device Control and Other for device pairing Stuff.
 - This application makes use of: